Cohomology and geometry of Deligne--Lusztig varieties for ${\rm GL}_n$: Introduction

 \subsection{Acknowledgements}

-I am grateful to my advisor, Sascha Orlik, for suggesting interesting problems and projects on the topic of Deligne--Lusztig varieties for $\GL_n$, and for his guidance on my research.
-I would like to thank Georg Linden for detailed comments on this paper and helpful discussions.
-Many thanks to Thomas Hudson for giving detailed comments on an early draft of this paper.
-Furthermore, thanks to Kay R\"{u}lling for explaining his work \cite{CR11} to me during the writing of my thesis and suggesting the paper \cite{Kovacs} to me at my defense, which contributed to Appendix \ref{AppendixA}.
-I want to thank Stefan Schr\"{o}er for helpful discussions.
+I thank my advisor, Sascha Orlik, for suggesting projects related to Deligne--Lusztig varieties, and for his guidance on during my PhD.
+I would like to thank Kay R\"{u}lling for explaining his work \cite{CR11} to me during the writing of my thesis and suggesting the paper \cite{Kovacs} to me at my defense, which contributed to Appendix \ref{AppendixA}.
 Moreover, I wish to thank Pierre Deligne for answering my questions about constructions used in \cite{DL}.

-This paper was written when the author was a PhD student at University of Wuppertal and was the main part of the author's doctoral thesis, with Appendix \ref{AppendixA} added after the doctoral defense.
-This work is supported by the research training group \emph{GRK 2240: Algebro-Geometric Methods in Algebra, Arithmetic and Topology}, which is funded by the Deutsche Forschungsgemeinschaft (DFG).
+I want to express my gratitude to the anonymous referee for many helpful remarks.
+Many thanks to Georg Linden and Thomas Hudson for giving detailed comments on earlier drafts of this paper.
+Thanks to S\'{a}ndor Kov\'{a}cs, George Lusztig, and Stefan Schr\"{o}er for helpful comments and discussions.